szymonlipinski/justpid/README.rst

 Introduction
 ====================

-The SimplePidFile libraray is a very simple, yet functional, pid file implementation.
+The JustPidFile libraray is a very simple, yet functional, pid file implementation.

 This way the first process accessing the pid file, is able to write there its PID (Process ID).
 The next one will check the file, the pid inside, and will